-When most people think of RVs they picture motorhomes but the term RV refers to any type of recreational vehicle.
+When most people think of RVs, they picture motorhomes, but the term RV refers to any recreational vehicle.
 There are plenty of types of RVs in all shapes and sizes on the market.
 It can be hard to narrow down which one is right for you.
-One of the more popular ways to RV is in the good old fashioned travel trailer.
-Let’s examine what the travel trailer is as well as some of its pros and cons as your RV of choice.
+One of the more popular ways to RV is in the good old-fashioned travel trailer.
+Travel trailers come in all shapes and sizes, price points, and either barebones or with all the luxuries you can fit inside.

-Pros of Travel Trailers
+Pros of Owning a Travel Trailer

-- Variety: There is a travel trailer for every RVer’s preference.
+There is a travel trailer for every RVer’s preference.
 If you’re only a weekend RVer, you may decide on a simple travel trailer like a pop-up camper is right for you.
-If you’re out on the road often, you may decide to shell out for an outfitted 40-foot travel trailer that has plenty of amenities.
+If you’re out on the road often, you may choose to shell out for an outfitted 40-foot travel trailer that has plenty of amenities.

-Cons of Travel Trailers
+Cons of Owning a Travel Trailers

 Like everything in life, there are cons to buying, too.
 Here’s what you need to know about the cons of travel trailers:

-- Theft: Travel trailers are subjects of more theft than a motorhome or coach.
+Travel trailers are subjects of more theft than a motorhome or coach.
 Trailers, depending on what they’re made of, are easy to break in with a pocket knife in some cases.
 This means you need to take your valuables with you or leave them at home.
 There have been instances where someone will hook an unprotected trailer to their vehicle and drive away.

-- Climate Control: Motorhomes tend to be more accommodating with proper climate control.
+Motorhomes tend to be more accommodating with proper climate control.
 Your air conditioning unit will not be on while driving and you could find your trailer hot or cold once you arrive at your destination.
 This is more of a small inconvenience but a drawback nonetheless.

 These are some of the pros and cons of choosing a travel trailer as your everyday RV.
 Travel trailers are one of the most popular, versatile, and affordable RVs on the market, especially for families.
-Visit RVing forums or talk to a local reputable dealer to find out what kind of travel trailer, if any, is the right RVing choice for you.
+Visit RVing forums or talk to a reputable local dealer to find out what kind of travel trailer, if any, is the right RVing choice for you.